01

 - Brownouts trigger facility-wide shutdowns across presses and laminators, with restarts taking up to three hours of lost output per event.

-- Stored energy covers demand spikes from production runs and equipment start-ups, reducing average peak demand across all meters.
+Stored energy covers demand spikes from production runs and equipment start-ups, reducing peak demand across all connected meters.

-- Torus corrects voltage events in real time, preventing the outages that shut down presses and laminators facility-wide.
+Torus corrects voltage events in milliseconds, preventing presses and laminators from shutting down facility-wide.

 Scaling across APC’s operations

 APC's facility is expanding to 24/7 operations.
-Their Torus system was designed to accommodate that growth, adding capacity and demand management as new production lines come online.
+Their Torus system was designed to accommodate that growth, with the option to add capacity and demand management as new production lines come online.

 "We look forward to peak-leveling with the Torus Station.
 We want to use the locally-produced renewables during off-peak hours to charge the system and run it during peak hours.
 Also, the back-up power capability really attracted us to this system."